 Here are examples of the types of information that Zoom may have about an account:

-About content: Zoom only has meeting content if (1) an account enables recording, (2) a host records a meeting or webinar and (3) asks Zoom to store it in the Zoom cloud.
-If a host records a meeting locally (to their device) instead of to the Zoom cloud, then Zoom does not have access to any content from the meeting.
+About content: Zoom only has meeting content if (1) an account owner or admin enables recording, (2) a host records a meeting or webinar, and (3) the host asks Zoom to store the recording in Zoom cloud.
+If a host records a meeting locally (to their device) instead of to Zoom cloud, then Zoom does not have access to any content from the meeting.
 If a host does not record a meeting at all, then no content exists.

-For more information, please see below and visit our Privacy Statement.
+For more information, please see below and review our Privacy Statement.